 - The COBIT 5 guides and how they interrelate.

 Lessons Learned and Exam Preparation

-The key success to pass this exam is to work with information security, governance, and have a general overview about ISO/IEC 15504, and ITIL concepts.
+The key success to passing this exam is to work with information security, governance, and have a general overview of ISO/IEC 15504, and ITIL concepts.

 Once you are ready to take the exam, you can book it here by finding the nearest testing center.